abetusk/dev/wiki/Image-Resize.md

 Resize with Imagemagick
 ---

-Using Imagemagick's @convert@ tool, you can resize an image but Imagemagick does interpolation so the resulting image can look pretty bad.
+Using Imagemagick's `convert` tool, you can resize an image but Imagemagick does interpolation so the resulting image can look pretty bad.

 For example, using the input (animated) gif: